ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 ### Local app installer

 The local app installer approach was recently laid out in a [blog post](https://www.liquity.org//blog/decentralizing-defi-frontends-protecting-users-and-protocol-authors) by the Liquity team.
 The idea is that you have a static web app that serves as a local installer which facilitates the fetching and verifying of dapps directly in the browser.
-The local app installer consists of PWA and utilizes a service worker with the ENS client library and Helia to resolve ENS names, download and verify dapps and cache them locally.
+The [local app installer](https://github.com/edmulraney/nohost) consists of PWA and utilizes a service worker with the ENS client library and Helia to resolve ENS names, download and verify dapps and cache them locally.
+The local app installer is developed in the [nohost](https://github.com/edmulraney/nohost) repository.

 ![Local-app-installer](../assets/dapps-ipfs/local-installer.png)